MinimalistPeach/AQYO8L_Parallel/Semester task/readme.md

 # Installation

 To make the C files you will need a C compiler and Make.
+For the C# program you will need DotNET SDK 4.8.0 and .NET Framework 6.0 installed.
 You can compile all of the programs at once with the Makefile in the Semester task directory.
 Alternatively, you can compile the programs one by one in their own directory.
+The C# program will build in the output directory.

-You can compile it using the following commands:
+You can compile the programs one by one using the following commands:
 ```Make
   make win
  ```